yawboafo/email-generator-app/README.md

 # Email Generator App 🌍

-An advanced AI-powered email generator with **global coverage of 50+ countries**, supporting authentic names from every continent.
-Generate ultra-realistic emails for any profession and nationality combination.
+An advanced AI-powered email generator with **Worldwide Coverage**.
+Uses authentic datasets for 50+ countries and smart fallback to support emails for **any country name** you provide.

 ## 🌟 Features

 - **🤖 AI Email Generator**: Natural language prompts to generate contextual emails
-- **🌍 50+ Countries**: Authentic names from US, UK, Canada, France, Germany, Japan, Brazil, Australia, and 40+ more
+- **🌍 Worldwide Coverage**: Authentic names for 50+ countries, plus smart fallback to support all ~195 countries
 - **👔 10+ Professions**: Specialized patterns for bankers, doctors, lawyers, engineers, developers, and more
 - **⚡ High Performance**: Optimized for Vercel with lazy loading and efficient data structures
 - **📊 Batch Generation**: Generate up to 500,000 emails in a single request